EricSchles/random_study_questions/deep_learning/image_hw/assignment.md

 1. Image classification - this uses the whole image to classify what's happening
 2. Object detection - this trying to detect an object within a broader image context
-3. Image narration - this tries to make use of the detection of multiple objects to tell a story about the picture.
+3. Image captioning - this tries to make use of the detection of multiple objects to tell a story about the picture.

 Question One - Image Classification